Upcoming Changes to Lists

 The current filters generate species lists for places already, even at continental scale.
 Perhaps the tough choice should be to go for a simpler system for the time being?

-Posted by tonyrebelo 8 months ago
+Posted by tonyrebelo about 1 year ago

 the explore species tab only shows the top 500 most observose species sorted by observations. dynamic life lists show all species and ancestors and enable sorting by taxonomy.
 Thats the place checklist feature we don't want to loose without a replacement.

-Posted by loarie 8 months ago
+Posted by loarie about 1 year ago

 Agreed!!